-Fashion Designers work with a team of designers to create prototypes of different garments and ensembles including formal wear, casual wear, accessories, and shoes.
-Fashion designers also render articles of clothing both on paper or digitally and then create handmade prototypes to be modeled and evaluated.
+Fashion designers work with a team of designers to create prototypes of different garments and ensembles, including formal wear, casual wear, accessories, and shoes.
+Fashion designers also render articles of clothing on paper and/or digitally and then create handmade prototypes to be modeled and evaluated.

 A fashion designer is responsible for: